 The leader of the climb usually leads the most difficult pitches, and chooses the route on glaciers or over other unmarked terrain.
 The leader may not always be at the front of the party, and the group normally has input into the route finding decisions, but the leader is acknowledged as having the best judgment of familiarity with the area, and has the final say in any matters of safety.
 If this role sounds familiar for the climb you just did, you can certainly consider that you led it.

 These Island peaks are listed in order of decreasing difficulty.
 All have glaciers and snowfields of varying size, and the easier routes are considered adequate as ”ascents”.
 For many, the harder routes are yet to be climbed.

 The First IQ-er

-The first person to achieve the “Island Qualifiers Award” was Rick Eppler when he summited the Golden Hinde in the summer of 1987.
+The first person to achieve the “Island Qualifiers Award” was Rick Eppler when he climbed Harmston on October 11, 1986.
 This achievement was noted in The Island Bushwhacker Fall 1987 Volume 15:4.
-Rick”s quest started when he joined the club in June 1975 and Rob Macdonald had the honour of presenting Rick with his plaque while on the summit.
+Rick’s quest started when he joined the club in June 1975 and Rob Macdonald had the honour of presenting Rick with his plaque while on the summit of the Golden Hinde the next year.
 Although Rob had to carry the plaque in, it was up to Rick to carry it out!
 Included on that trip were Don Berryman and Wendy Richardson.
 Both Don and Rob completed their IQs that same year while Wendy completed hers in 1988.
 It should be noted that at this time in Strathcona Provincial Park’s history, parties were able to take advantage of flying into Burman Lake to climb the Golden Hinde, whereas today everyone has to hike into the mountain from the mine at Buttle Lake or up the Elk River trail.